teichmaa/chaos-ultra/README.md

 ## Running the app
 Java parameters
- * param colorPalette: use `-DcolorPalette={filePath}` java argument to load the color palette from custom location.
+ * param colorPalette: use `-DcolorPalette={filePath}` java argument to load a color palette from custom location.
 Default location is `palette.png`.
+If you don't specify the parameter, palette is searched in the default location.
+If no palette is found, a software-default palette is used.

- * param cudaKernelsDir: use `/DcudaKernelsDir={dirRelPath}` java argument to specify where your compiled cuda kernels are stored.
+ * param cudaKernelsDir: use `-DcudaKernelsDir={dirRelPath}` java argument to specify where your compiled cuda modules (.ptx files) are stored.
 Default is `cudaKernels`.
-If you don't specify this argument, a warning is given.
+If you don't specify this argument, the default value is used and a warning is given.

 ## Author